 So this is our celebration cake.
 We recommend serving it with homemade ice cream (there’s a dairy free recipe in Life-Changing Food) with friends, family and neighbours – because in my opinion, that’s the best way to eat cake!
 But it’s delicious on its’ own too, with a quiet cuppa in a cozy corner.
 We hope you enjoy.

-- I haven’t tried it with egg substitutes, I think it would end up too dense – but you could maybe halve the recipe and use chia ‘eggs’ plus a little baking powder, and cook in muffin cups.
+- Ingredients: Blanched almond meal is preferable to whole almond meal in this recipe as you’ll get a lighter result, although whole almond meal may work.
+If you use sunflower seed meal instead you’ll find the cake will turn a funny green colour, just so you know… which is why we didn’t. 🙂 (I think it would be heavier texture too.)
+I haven’t tried it with egg substitutes, I think it would end up too dense – but you could maybe halve the recipe and use chia ‘eggs’ plus a little baking powder, and cook in muffin cups.

-- If you’re on GAPS, this is suitable for Full GAPS, or if you leave the bicarb soda out it’s ok for Stage 4… it will be more dense though.
+- GAPS: This cake is suitable for Full GAPS, or if you leave the bicarb soda out it’s ok for Stage 4… it would probably be best to cook as cupcakes if not using the bicarb soda.

 Lemon Yoghurt Cake (Grain Free)